jmidtlyng/duckHuntar/README.md

 Retro Nintendo ducks fly out of a marker discovered by your webcam.
 On click/touch, they're hit.

-Sometimes the webcam will lose the marker.
-Currently testing fixes, but my interim resolution is to jiggle the webcam a bit to blur things.
-Somehow this helps pick up the marker.
+If the webcam will loses the marker, ducks fly out of the last detected point.
+It was either this or hide the ducks entirely when the marker disappears.
+Please comment if you have suggestions.

 It seems like head-shots work consistently, where body shots only hit slow ducks.
 Fast ducks require leading.
 It would be fun to dig into this and work it out, but I'm fairly satisfied